-Why and How to Publish Salesforce Applications on Salesforce AppExchange (4 Basic Steps)
+Why and How to Publish Salesforce Applications (4 Basic Steps)

-Every app must go through the so-called “Security review”.
-Value No.1 of Salesforce’s is the customer trust and such trust requires the provision of often sensitive data in a cloud environment.
-A certain level of security is guaranteed by the platform, but it is up to developers to design their applications in a way that does not open the way to unauthorized access and manipulation of data.
+Every app must go through the so-called “Security review.”
+Value No.1 of Salesforce is the customer trust, and such trust requires the provision of often sensitive data in a cloud environment.
+The platform guarantees a certain level of security.
+Still, it is up to developers to design their applications in a way that does not open the way to unauthorized access and manipulation of data.
 These errors are the subject of an assessment.
-The security review therefore provides a guarantee to customers that the high standard of their data security is preserved.
+The security review, therefore, provides a guarantee to customers that the high standard of their data security is preserved.

-At the end of the application development and testing in all Salesforce target editions (testing organizations are accessible through the Environment Hub), you need to gradually prepare for the release:
+At the end of the application development and testing in all Salesforce target editions (testing organizations are accessible through the Environment Hub), you need to prepare for the release gradually:

 - write down an installation and user guide, add an organization in the Community partner portal in the Publishing section containing the managed package with the application,

-- create a new app listing, and from March 2017 also get confirmation that the app is the so-called Lightning Ready (one of the conditions for starting a security review!).
-The only prerequisite for this is to make the app 100% work in all user cases in the new Lightning Experience user environment.
-After verification and possible editing of the application, it is enough to submit a case (the exact wording is available in the Salesforce documentation) with an AppExchange listing link where you need to have uploaded screenshots of the app as shown in Lightning Experience.
-The Lightning Ready label is awarded on a weekly basis, which is important to follow, as it may unexpectedly delay the starting the security review.
+- create a new app listing, and from March 2017, also get confirmation that the app is the so-called Lightning Ready (one of the conditions for starting a security review!).
+The only prerequisite for this is to do the app 100% work in all user cases in the new Lightning Experience user environment.
+After verification and possible editing of the application, it is enough to submit a claim (the exact wording is available in the Salesforce documentation) with an AppExchange listing link where you need to have uploaded screenshots of the app as shown in Lightning Experience.
+The Lightning Ready label is awarded weekly, which is essential to follow, as it may unexpectedly delay the starting of the security review.

-If the app has been approved and the listing is complete, just publish it and the app is virtually instantly accessible on AppExchange.
+When the app is approved and the listing is complete, publish it, and the app is virtually instantly accessible on AppExchange.